 With 28-degree water year-round, Martinique is perfect for all your summer activities.
 One of the most enjoyable ways to explore the island is to rent a kayak.
 Diving, surfing and kitesurfing are also popular activities enjoyed in the Caribbean waters.

 A range of unforgettable sea excursions is also available; including day cruises onboard catamarans.
 A number of historical locations such as the Château Dubuc castle, St. Louis Cathedral and Fort Saint Louis are also popular tourist attractions.

 Dress Up! – It’s not a true carnival celebration unless you dress accordingly.
 Each day has its own theme so gather your garments and dress up in the colours of the carnival!

 Watch the musical performances – The most famous musical groups in Martinique spread out across the island during the carnival.
 With villages filled with music 24 hours a day, it’s impossible not to catch a traditional musical performance!

 Catch a parade – Every carnival has street parades and Martinique has plenty to choose from.
 We recommend the street parade in pajamas, it starts at 5 am and fills the streets with the shuffling sounds of ‘slippered’ feet.

 Plan ahead: Book your perfect trip with our Caribbean travel guide and destination information.
 Does Caribbean require a visa?
 Check the visa requirements before you get caught up during your travel.

 Stay safe: Even the best-laid plans can head south.
 SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
-How to stay safe during Martinique Carnival 2022?
+How to stay safe during Martinique Carnival 2023?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Caribbean?
 Make use of technology.
 There’s an app for everything.

 The best and most unique action sports and adventure events in Caribbean

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Martinique Carnival 2022 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Martinique Carnival 2023 using the map below!